diarmuidw/PythonBook/Chapter9.md

 ![Line Chart](line_chart.png)

 In conclusion, data analysis is a vital process in data science, and Python has multiple libraries that can be used to perform this task.
 Numpy, Pandas, and Matplotlib are just a few examples of the libraries that can be used to manipulate, analyze, and visualize data.
-By leveraging these libraries, data scientists can uncover valuable insights that can help drive business decisions.# Chapter 9: Data Science with Python
+By leveraging these libraries, data scientists can uncover valuable insights that can help drive business decisions.

 ## Machine Learning